benjaminweymouth/WealthSimpleCaseStudy/README.md

 ## Landscape

-* What domain of the financial industry is the company in?

 WealthSimple inhabits a growing domain of digital banks who specialize in online trading, cryptocurrency, robo-advising and peer-to-peer payments.
 This is a novel product portfolio because many firms will only specialize in one or more of these financial products.
-Thus, WealthSimple's industrial categorization
+Thus, WealthSimple's industrial categorization crosses boundaries and places it within a unique market position.

-* What have been the major trends and innovations of this domain over the last 5-10 years?

-USE: Articles on the major trends in the Canadian / International FinTech market.
+The Canadian FinTech market has seen many changes over the last decade.
+One notable trend is the introduction of new financial disruptors, like WealthSimple, who enter a field once previously dominated by established banks and financial institutions.

-* What are the other major companies in this domain?
+The other major

 -other Fintechs of the same size. see this list and resources in my resources list: QuestTrade, QTrade, etc.